 - R is a dialect of the S language - S was created in 1976 at the Bell Labs as an internal statistical analysis environment - Goal of S was "to turn ideas into software, quickly and faithfully". - Most well known implementation is S-plus (most recent stable release was in 2010).
-S-Plus integrates S with a nice GUI interface and full customer support. - R was created by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand. - The R core group was formed in 1997, who controls the source code of R (written in C) - The stable beta version R 1.0.0 was released in 2000 - Latest version is 3.4.3 released on Nov 30, 2017
+S-Plus integrates S with a nice GUI interface and full customer support. - R was created by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand. - The R core group was formed in 1997, who controls the source code of R (written in C) - The first stable version R 1.0.0 was released in 2000 - Latest stable version is 3.5.2 released on Dec 20, 2018